Destinations / August 21, 2019. By Paulo Tavares

 Rosé port is a relatively new style of Port lighter in style and full of fruity flavours.

-To enhance your experience of drinking port this state of the art Port wine glass designed by Álvaro Siza Vieira, Portuguese architect from Porto, winner of the Pritzker prize (considered the noble prize of Architecture) for his reconstruction of Chiado in Lisbon after the fire.
+To enhance your experience of drinking port this state of the art Port wine glass designed by Álvaro Siza Vieira, Portuguese architect from Porto, winner of the Pritzker prize (considered the noble prize of Architecture).
 Available in the Vista Alegre shop in Porto, Rua Cândido dos Reis 6.
 If you’d like to take a set home they sell them boxed and if you don’t have room in your luggage for gifts buy them here on amazon.co.uk

 Do you have a favourite port?
 Let’s us know in the comments below we’d love to hear from you.